Cody Hall (baseball)

 Cody Kevin Hall (born January 6, 1988) is an American former professional baseball pitcher.
 He made his Major League Baseball (MLB) debut with the San Francisco Giants in 2015 and has also played for the Miami Marlins.

 Career

 San Francisco Giants

 Hall played college baseball at Southern University and A&M College.
 He was drafted by the San Francisco Giants in the 19th round of the 2011 Major League Baseball Draft.
 The Giants added Hall to their 40-man roster on November 20, 2014, and he made his major league debut on September 2, 2015.

 Arizona Diamondbacks

 Hall was claimed off waivers by the Arizona Diamondbacks on January 13, 2016.

 Miami Marlins

 He was then claimed off waivers by the Miami Marlins on May 18, 2016.
 He was released on August 14, 2016.

 Lancaster Barnstormers

 On March 28, 2017, Hall signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball.

-Second Stint with Giants
+San Francisco Giants (second stint)

-On June 26, 2017, Hall signed a minor league deal with the San Francisco Giants.
-He elected free agency on November 6, 2017.
+On June 26, 2017, Hall signed a minor league deal with the San Francisco Giants organization.
+In 25 games for the Double–A Richmond Flying Squirrels, he posted a 2.79 ERA with 40 strikeouts in 29.0 innings of work.
+Hall elected free agency following the season on November 6.